Marlborough Boys’ College Marlborough Boys’ College

 Assessment Information

-This course has five documented assessments - two 3 credit internals on Batteries and Spectroscopy, one 4 credit internal that is an extended practical assessment and two 5 credit externals on Aqueous Solutions and on Particles and Thermochemistry.
+This course has five documented assessments - two 3 credit internals on Redox and Spectroscopy, and three 5 credit externals on Aqueous Solutions, Organic Chemistry (optional) and on Particles and Thermochemistry.
+There is a further optional research report internal for 3 credits.

 A scholarship examination is also available.